The New York Red Bulls and New York City FC played to a scoreless draw on Saturday afternoon at Yankee Stadium.

-However the symbolic nature is worthy.
-The three supporter’s groups have worked towards this moment since 2019.
-Through COVID, multiple head coaches, and one of the teams winning MLS Cup.
+However, the symbolic nature is worthy.
+The three supporter groups have worked towards this moment since 2019.
+Through COVID, multiple head coaches, and one of the teams winning the MLS Cup.
 To have a symbol finally made means something to many of the fans and players involved.

 “For our supporters, they take pride in (winning the trophy).
 We take pride in that.
 But that’s just one piece of the puzzle in the season.”